dajevtic/dolibarr-solr/README.md

 On document search page user can see table list of all indexed files and can perform search by file name, content or other additional properties if enabled with other modules.
-In case of content search user can see short from file contant if applicable.
+In case of content search user can see short content of the file if applicable.
-Also link to different modules to which file belongs in displayed in search result.
+Also link to different modules to which file belongs is displayed in search result.